Laini Oldfield | January 25, 2019

 - Just watched Bel’s live on school lunch today too!
 So much goodness and inspo for the beginning of the school year!

-- Hi ? keen to increase my knowledge on healthy eating for my family
+- Be keen to increase my knowledge on healthy eating for my family

 - My motivation is to feed my children food that fuels their brains, bodies and mind along with teaching them great eating habits!
 As a preschool teacher I have seen first hand the side effects of lunches that are full of rubbish!
 We see a massive change in behaviour with kids that eat healthy versus the ones that eat loads of packaged foods.
 I like going back to basics!

 - I want healthy eating to be their ‘normal ‘ and to give my kids the best start